ClaySharp/startup/README.md

 - TODO: Figma Design
 - TODO: Elevator Pitch

-**Something I learned through this assignment:**
+**Something I learned through this assignment:** <br />
-Previously, I had done all of my pulling and pushing through VS code.
+<sub> Previously, I had done all of my pulling and pushing through VS code.
-Now I know how to do everything from the console and git makes much more sense.
+Now I know how to do everything from the console and git makes much more sense. <sub /> <br />